opnfv/barometer/docs/userguide/collectd.userguide.rst

   collectd metrics to relavent OIDs.
 Will only support SNMP: get, getnext and walk.

-* Legacy/IPMI: A read plugin that will report platform thermals, voltages, fanspeed....
+* Legacy/IPMI: A read plugin that reports platform thermals, voltages, fanspeed, current, flow, power etc. Also, the plugin monitors IPMI System Event Log (SEL) and sends the collectd notification once a new record appears in the SEL.

 Building collectd with the Barometer plugins and installing the dependencies
 =============================================================================